MG Software.

 Which option does MG Software recommend?

-MG Software uses TypeScript as the default for all projects.
-The investment in type safety pays off quickly through fewer bugs, better documentation, and easier onboarding of new team members.
-We recommend TypeScript for any project lasting more than a few weeks.
+MG Software uses TypeScript as the default for all projects without exception.
+The investment in type safety consistently pays off through fewer bugs in production, better documentation for team members, and significantly easier onboarding of new developers.
+We configure our projects with strict compiler settings from day one, including strict mode, noUncheckedIndexedAccess, and exactOptionalPropertyTypes.
+For existing JavaScript projects we offer migration paths that make the transition gradual and without downtime.
+We recommend TypeScript for any project that will last more than a few weeks or involve more than one developer.

 Further reading